electrikmilk/cherrilang.org/language/stdlib.md

 ---
 title: Standard Library
 layout: default
+grand_parent: Documentation
-parent: Documentation
+parent: Actions
-nav_order: 16
+nav_order: 10
 ---

-# Standard library of custom actions
+# Standard Library of Custom Actions

-You can use the Cherri standard library of [custom actions](/language/custom-actions) using the following syntax:
+You can use the Cherri Standard Library of [custom actions](/language/custom-actions) using the following syntax:

 ```
 #include 'stdlib'
 ```

-This will give you access to the following actions:
+This will give you access to the following actions.
+Note that custom actions are only included with your Shortcut if you use them.

 ## Scripting